 Patterning Your Shotgun, Patterning Your Portfolio

-I apologize, I have got shooting on the brain.
-Clays for CASA is just around the corner and Laura and I are looking at shooting in a couple of tournaments in Tennessee.
-One of the common mistakes we make is that we don't take the time to pattern our shotguns.
+I apologize, I have got clay shooting on the brain.
+One of the common mistakes we make as competitive shooters is that we don't take the time to pattern our shotguns.
 Without going into a whole lot of ballistic data, a well-patterned shotgun will have almost an equal amount of pellets in all of the 4 quadrants of the circle.
 Hard to imagine that a clay target could fly through that and not get broken.

-Your portfolio is similar, you need a good "pattern" of stocks, mutual funds, and bonds to hit your retirement target as well.
-More importantly, you need to see that pattern at least once a year, if not more to make sure that you are on target with your retirement.
+Your portfolio is similar, you need a good "pattern" of stocks, mutual funds, and bonds to hit your retirement target.
+More importantly, you need to see that pattern at least once a year, if not more, to make sure that you are on target with your retirement.
+This is even more critical this year with the end of an election cycle and a new political party in both chambers of congress.

 If you shoot up at Limestone, bring a can a white spray paint and pattern your gun on the plate by the clubhouse.
 If you want your portfolio patterned, give us a call.